 Line 416, could more concrete information be provided for what inconclusive means?
 Is it that MT and ME had differential responses?
 Is it that salinity sometimes affected both species but not always?
 Do the authors mean the ecophysiological responses of MT and ME to salinity can be context-dependent?

-Yes, word “inconclusive” has many connatations.
-Writing the sentence we supposed scarcity of direct ecophysiological data.
-We changed the sentence.
-Now:
+We actually meant the scarcity of direct ecophysiological data.
+We have changed the sentence, which now reads:

 Comparative ecophysiological data on MT and ME elsewhere are scarce (Gardner & Thompson 2001, Qiu et al. 2002, Sokolova et al. 2024).
 (L. 366)